-Why Celebrate the Saints?
-A Parent’s Perspective
+Why Celebrate All Saints' Day?
+A Parent’s Perspective on the Benefits

 Maybe it's my background as a teacher.
 Or maybe just because I've been raising children for 39 years (with a few addendums through adoption) - but no matter how academic or ethereal the subject, I tend to look at it through children's eyes.